build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 }
 ```

 4.2.
-Next move to the `modules/guardduty/main.tf` file.
+Next, move to the `modules/guardduty/main.tf` file.

 In this file you will add three resources.
 The first resource is the [GuardDuty detector](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/guardduty_detector).
-You'll note in the provider documentation that the options are all optional, nothing is required other than declaring the resource.
+You'll note in the provider documentation that the options are all optional - nothing is required other than declaring the resource.
 However, we will set the `enabled` value to `true` in our example and also change the `finding_publishing_frequency` to 15 minutes.
 The default is one hour.

 ```